-Play St. Andrews Old course unique with its vast undulating double greens.
+Play St. Andrews Old Golf Course unique with its vast undulating double greens.

-Play St. Andrews New course designed by Tom Morris in 1895, it is often referred to as the town’s best kept secret.
+Play St. Andrews New Golf Course designed by Tom Morris in 1895, it is often referred to as the town’s best-kept secret.

 Depart from Glasgow or Edinburgh Airport.